atishagarwaal/SampleMicroservice.Net8/README.md

-The SampleMicroservice.Net8 project is a microservice-based application built using .NET 8.0.
+The SampleMicroservice.Net8 project is a microservices-based application built using .NET 8.0, SQL Server, MongoDB, and RabbitMQ.
+The project follows the Clean Architecture principles.
+Design patterns such as CQRS with MediatR, Repository Pattern, and Unit of Work are implemented to maintain a well-structured and modular application.

-It includes multiple APIs to handle different aspects of a retail system:-
+The microservices application consists of the following services:

-1. Products
+1. Order Service
-2. Customers
+2. Product Service
-3. Orders
+3. Customer Service

-The project also features a Backend-for-Frontend (BFF) API, which acts as a gateway for all the underlying microservices.
+Additionally, the project includes a Backend-for-Frontend (BFF) API, which acts as an API gateway to aggregate and streamline data retrieval from these microservices.